MNEMONIC DEVICES FOR INSTRUCTION: Using Mental Cues for Easy Recall

 Method of Loci

 The method of loci, also referred to as the “Memory Palace,” is the oldest known memory technique.
 This technique relies on visualization to organize information, connecting new content with familiar “loci”, or locations.
 The method of loci is used in a variety of settings, from the classroom to the US Memory Championship, where individuals compete in challenging memory tasks.
-Joshua Foer, author of the book “Moonwalking with Einstein,” and former US Memory Champion, describes this technique in his TEDTalk “Feats of Memory Anyone Can Do.” [transcript]
+Joshua Foer, author of the book “Moonwalking with Einstein,” and former US Memory Champion, describes this technique in his TEDTalk “Feats of Memory Anyone Can Do.”

 Feats of memory anyone can do | Joshua Foer

 ber large amounts of related information.
 Many examples of the method of loci can be found in medical education.
-In a recent study by Qureshi et al (2014), medical students were taught about insulin and diabetes mellitus using didactic instruction, and a subset of students we also instructed using the method of loci.
+In a recent study by Qureshi et al. (2014), medical students were taught about insulin and diabetes mellitus using didactic instruction, and a subset of students we also instructed using the method of loci.
 Those students who used the method of loci scored significantly better than those taught only through lecture, on average scoring 16% better on their end-of-course evaluation.
 In addition, all students found the method of loci helpful in better understanding the topic.

 Peg-Word Method